w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ### Query Account Data in Polkadot-JS

+In the Polkadot-JS UI you can query account data under [Developer > Chain state](https://polkadot.js.org/apps/#/chainstate).
+Under `selected state query` choose the balances pallet, under `Option` choose an account, and then click on the "+" button on the right.

 The `AccountData` structure defines the balance types in Substrate.
 The four types of balances include `free`, `reserved`, `misc_frozen` (`miscFrozen` in camel-case), and `fee_frozen` (`feeFrozen` in camel-case).